Updated February 10, 2018.

 2. Initial Marketing Plan Fee: $7,500

-- You must pay the franchisor’s then current Initial Marketing Plan Fee when you sign your Franchise Agreement (applicable for newly constructed and conversion of Traditional Centers; not applicable to renewing franchisees; optional for purchasers of existing franchised Centers).
+- You must pay the then-current Initial Marketing Plan Fee when you sign your Franchise Agreement (applicable for newly-constructed Centers and conversions; not applicable to renewing franchises; optional for purchasers of existing franchised Centers).

 - You must pay the Initial Marketing Plan Fee for re-opened Centers unless the franchisor waives this requirement.